JOURNEY BACK TO 1968...

-In 1968, Columbine was founded as a United Methodist Church.
+In 1968, CUC was founded as a United Methodist Church.
 The first group of members worked hard to build and expand their dream, but met great challenges.
 Their fledgling congregation struggled to expand beyond their initial group.
 They even considered dissolving as a congregation.
 The spark for the group came when they were approached by the three denominations, The Presbyterian Church (USA), the United Methodist, and the United Church of Christ, to form an ecumenical congregation.
 These denominations were working to plant three new ecumenical churches in the Denver metro area – one in Montbello, one in Aurora, and a third in the Columbine Valley.
 It was this spark that ignited the ministry that would soon flourish into Columbine United Church.

 What caught the soul of people who were invited to this small group to worship was the strong sense of a welcoming community.
 Everyone knew each other’s names and they genuinely cared about the individuals and families that lived and worked around them.
 The small group began to expand and grow.
-The congregation bought their first piece of property on a small bluff above Platte Canyon Rd.
+The congregation bought their first piece of property on a small bluff above Platte Canyon Road.
 They built a Montessori school, and then met in the school building (which currently serves as our staff offices) on Sunday morning and rearranged the chairs back for school on Monday morning.

 The congregation took another major leap of faith when they decided to build a sanctuary.
 When the denominations denied funding for the project because they lacked a large membership, several of the members took out second mortgages on their homes to secure the necessary financing.
-These members talk fondly about the first Christmas Eve held in their barely-closed-in sanctuary.
+These members talk fondly about the first Christmas Eve held in their still-under-construction sanctuary.
 They were bundled in down coats and sat on bales of hay and folding chairs.

 The seeds of the congregation, planted back in its conception, still continue to flourish.
-Columbine is known for its welcoming community that embraces people of all theological and denominational backgrounds.
+CUC is known for its welcoming community that embraces people of all theological and denominational backgrounds.
 The dream of the first members, to build a congregation that would provide dynamic worship and serve its community, is realized every day of the week.
 The present congregation is a living testimony to what God can do through a small group of people, who feel the call of Christ in their lives.

 Today, we are still affiliated with the Presbyterian Church (USA), the United Church of Christ and The United Methodist Church.